Looking to purchase property on the Treasure Coast?

 Are you a foreign investor looking to purchase or sell real estate on the Treasure Coast?
 Crary Buchanan is well-equipped to handle the legal implications of foreign real estate transactions.
 Every country has unique regulations when it comes to property and taxes, which is why it is essential to obtain the help of an attorney who understands United States property laws and what the law says about international real property issues.
 Regulations will differ depending on the type of property that is being bought/sold and the function of the property.

 Real Estate & Domestic Foreign Trusts

 Real estate can be purchased through domestic or foreign trusts.
-A foreign trust is one not governed by the U.S., but may be used for investments and asset protection for U.S. property.
+A foreign trust is one not governed by the U.S. but may be used for investments and asset protection for U.S. property.
 The asset protection benefits that an individual receives from this kind of trust will be governed by whatever country governs the trust.
 Foreign trusts are favorable for a number of reasons.
 The purchase or sale of property in Florida is a valuable investment for many foreigners.
-One of the main reasons purchasing property in the U.S. is so valuable is because the American dollar is weaker in comparison to certain foreign currency.
+One of the main reasons for purchasing a property in the U.S. is so valuable is because the American dollar is weaker in comparison to certain foreign currency.

 Helping British, French, German, Belgian, & Swiss Citizens